Merck/Data-Profiler/infrastructure/standalone/README.md

 ### Building Spark (Optional)

-Spark is automatically pulled in for the dp-accumulo container, but if you would like to build a spark image, you can do so with the following instructions.
+Spark is automatically pulled in for the backend container, but if you would like to build a spark image, you can do so with the following instructions.

 The Data Profiler standalone image needs some Spark specific jars.
 These must be build from Spark 3.3.0.
 To clone the spark repo and build the project, the following commands can be used.
 Note: Spark will be cloned into the `~/spark` directory.